dmbarbour/glas/docs/GlasLang.md

 The glas system can support multiple programming languages, but there

-## Access to Env
+## Convenient Access to Implicit Environment

-I propose to optimize for library refs over application refs.
+Perhaps something like this:

         foo.x       # local foo.x
-        :foo.x      # %env.lib.foo.x
-        ::foo.x     # %env.foo.x
+        :foo.x      # %env.foo.x

 ## Overrides and Hyperstatic Env

 When we import from a source, we might want to hide some definitions and override others.
-This could be expressed as part of the import alias list, or perhaps by syntactically discriminating  '=' (let, hide prior) vs. ':=' (assign, update in place) or similar.
+This could be expressed as part of the import alias list (e.g. 'overriding' clauses on load), or alternatively by syntactically discriminating '=' (let, hide prior) vs. ':=' (assign, update in place) or similar.
 Need to find a solution that makes both comfortable.

 ## Outcome

-A ".g" file should compile to `glas:(Dict of (Namespace of AbstractAssembly))`.
-In this context, a dict is a simple trie of `(symbol:Value, ...)` with no direct reference between symbols.
-A [namespace](GlasNamespaces.md) is a more sophisticated
+The [namespace model](GlasNamespaces.md) describes a process of iteratively writing definitions into an abstract, monotonic, partial namespace.
+The namespace is never expressed as a concrete value.

  containing [abstract assembly](AbstractAssembly.md) definitions.
 This compiles To simplify extensibility, dictionary definitions are initially limited to 'ns' and 'mx' headers, and the 'g' header can help integrate ".g" modules into other languages.